JyriLehtinen/APDS9930/README.md

 # DO NOT EMAIL ME IF YOU HAVE AN ISSUE
 It will be deleted without reading.
 If you have an issue, [create an issue](https://github.com/Depau/APDS9930/issues) here on GitHub.

-# Unmaintained
-I'm not going to maintain this library any more.
-I will merge pull requests, though.
-Contributions are welcome.
-Just don't expect anything from me.

 ![Avago APDS-9930 Breakout Board](http://img.dxcdn.com/productimages/sku_384037_1.jpg)